 As time goes by, the information on your financing statement may change.
 This could mean a change of address for either the party involved or modifications to how you describe the collateral, among other things.
 Periodically, you should review and make any necessary updates to your existing financing statement.

 A financing statement that is effective will usually remain valid for five years after the date of filing.
-For the method to keep its security interest after this period has elapsed, you must file a continuation statement before the original statement expires.
-The efficacy of the original filing is extended for an additional five years with continuation statements
+To maintain the method’s security interest after this period has passed, you must file a continuation statement before the original statement expires.
+Continuation statements extend the efficacy of the original filing for an additional five years.

 You may need to file an amendment in order for the financing statement to correctly reflect new details concerning collateral or other important information.
 This ensures that the public record properly reflects what is actually happening with the secured transaction.